 This website was produced mainly by Hruy Tsegaye — with some help from Ben Goertzel and George Papadakis.

-In 2013, Hruy joined iCog Labs, a pioneer company in East Africa engaged in the business of R&D of AI and Robotics.
-After two years of researching, he launched an initiative called iCog Makers. iCog Makers is all about creating a platform for African Makers and since the concept of emerging technologies and makers is in its infancy stage [in Africa] his project aims to achieve the goal via public universities.
-Right now, the initiative has more than 28 partner universities from Ethiopia, Nigeria, and Kenya.
+In 2013, Hruy joined iCog Labs as one of the co-founders, a pioneer company in East Africa engaged in the business of R&D of AI and Robotics.
+After two years of researching, he launched an initiative called iCog Makers. iCog Makers is all about creating a platform for African Makers, and the initiative has more than 38 partner universities from Ethiopia, Nigeria, and Kenya.

 Hruy has also been publishing several articles focusing on AI and emerging technologies.
 His articles are published in both languages; Amharic, Ethiopia’s official language and English.
 His Amharic articles are mostly for local newspapers and magazines within Ethiopia while his articles in English are available online on Hplus Magazine, Medium, and on iCog Labs website.